ConMamba: Contrastive Vision Mamba for Plant Disease Detection: Related Works and Motivations

 \subsection{Motivation}

-The above-mentioned traditional convolutional networks or transformer-based frameworks are either suffering from capturing global and long-range dependencies or huge computational complexity.
+The above-mentioned traditional convolutional networks and transformer-based frameworks either struggle to capture global and long-range dependencies or face significant computational complexity.
 Besides, these methods employ static loss functions that maximize similarity without aligning local and global features.
 Recently, Mamba frameworks have been widely applied to capture long-range dependencies in an image and have yielded promising results.
 However, traditional Mamba architectures are typically designed for supervised learning and depend on large, well-labeled datasets.
 This makes them less effective in environments where labeled data is scarce, such as in plant disease datasets.
 Without mechanisms for data imbalance problems, standard Mamba-based models might overfit the majority classes.
 This can lead to inadequate feature representations for underrepresented diseases, limiting the overall detection performance.
 Existing architectures may struggle to capture the invariant features necessary for robust PDD.
 Variations in lighting, angle, and plant condition require the model to learn features that are consistent across these changes, which is a gap that CL is well-suited to address.

 Thus, to address these limitations, we propose the Contrastive Mamba (ConMamba) framework for PDD.
 It has the following advantages: it can harness large amounts of unlabeled data by learning invariant features from different augmentations of the same image.
 This is particularly useful in PDD, where obtaining labeled data is challenging.
 By training the model to distinguish between different augmented views of the same plant image (positive pairs) and different plant images (negative pairs), CL forces the model to focus on essential, disease-relevant features.
 CL can also help to balance the representation learning process by emphasizing the similarity between different views of the same disease condition, rather than relying solely on class labels that might be skewed.
 All these benefits will contribute to learning more discriminative and robust feature representations, which can improve PDD accuracy.